Mamena2020/nodemi/README.md

   - Get permissions

-  Get permission by calling YourModel.getPermissions() will get array of object, or YourModel.getPermissionsName() will get array of permissions name
+  Get permission by calling YourModel.getPermissions() will get array of object, or YourModel.getPermissionsName() will get array of permissions name.

    ```